 Contractors - All checks and procedures are carried out in line with the requirements of KCSiE and the Independent School Standards Regulations.
 See additional information detailed in the Access to Site and Premises Policy and Procedure.

-Member of staff Director of People Reviewed June 2022 for Sept 2022
+Member of staff Director of People Reviewed June 2023

-Version: RECR/18a/v22/22
+Version: RECR/18a/v23/23

 Related Policies